About the Investigative Reporting Workshop

 Our staff has participated in numerous national and international conferences.

 In July 2012, he was invited and agreed to serve on the George Polk Award panel of advisors.
-Since 2007, he also has spoken publicly in the U.S. and abroad on more than 30 occasions at national and international journalism conferences throughout the United States and in Argentina, Egypt, England (Oxford University), Italy, Japan, Jordan, Norway and Ukraine.
+Since 2007, he also has spoken publicly in the U.S. and abroad on more than 30 occasions at national and international journalism conferences throughout the United States and in Australia, Germany, Argentina, Egypt, England (Oxford University), Italy, Japan, Jordan, Norway and Ukraine.

 In 2010, he addressed the national conferences of the American Society of Newspaper Editors (ASNE) and the Online News Association (ONA), where he presented The New Journalism Ecosystem, the first major report, detailed roster and national interactive map and database profiling 60 of “the most interesting and credible nonprofit, online publishers in the United States.”
 In late November 2011, Lewis, Kate Musselwhite and Brittney Butts updated and extended it to 75 nonprofit news publishers.